mohitjingar2006/student-management-system/README.md

 A console-based Student Management System built using Python.

-This project is being developed step-by-step to learn:
+This project is being developed incrementally to learn:

 * Python
 * Object-Oriented Programming (OOP)